 Non-steroidal anti-inflammatory drugs (NSAIDs) are a form of painkilling medication that work by reducing inflammation in the body.

-If you are experiencing joint or muscle pain as a result of SLE, you may be prescribed an NSAID to help ease your symptoms.
+If you are experiencing joint or muscle pain as a result of lupus, you may be prescribed an NSAID to help ease your symptoms.

 You can buy some NSAIDs, such as ibuprofen, over-the-counter (OTC).
 OTC NSAIDs may be suitable if your joint or muscle pain is mild.
 If your pain is more severe, you will need stronger medication, which will have to be prescribed by your GP.